EXTERNAL WALL INSULATION

 What does a complete EWI system cost per square metre for materials?

 A standard domestic build-up using 100 mm graphite EPS, a silicone render finish, full fixings, basecoat, mesh, and primer typically lands in the £50–£80 per square metre range for materials alone, depending on render grade and board thickness.
-Thicker boards, premium render finishes, and mineral wool cores sit toward the upper end.
-Ordering through the system bundle collection prices the whole envelope on a single per-square-metre line, which makes budgeting and ordering substantially cleaner on multi-property programmes.
+Thicker boards, premium renders, and mineral wool cores sit toward the upper end.
+Ordering through the system bundle collection prices the whole envelope on a single per-square-metre line, which makes budgeting cleaner on multi-property programmes.

 Which insulation core suits a standard UK domestic retrofit?